youngbryanyu/simple-app-config/README.md

 ## API

 ### Config.configure(configOptions?: ConfigOptions): void
-`configure()` sets up the module, which involves the following steps :
+Sets up the module, which involves the following steps :
 1. Sets any custom environment names that can be specified by command line arg `--env-names` or environment variable `ENV_NAMES`.
 2. Determines the environment of the application.
 3. Sets the target directory for the `.env` files and `/config` directory.